Appendix A) Chronology and Continuity

 (The Phantasms of Oz, forthcoming))—1995

-Led by the First and Foremost, the Phanfasms
+Led by him, the Phanfasms

 reformed Phanfasms don't fight back this time, but don't follow the First